htor/framing/readme.md

 }
 ```

 Control the number of frames per second with `fps(n)`.
 Look inside the [examples](examples) directory for examples and inspiration.

-# keyboard
+# usage

+## alt+i
+Show/hide help window with all functions

 ### cmd/ctrl+enter
 Save and evaluate code.
 If the code errors, the error is displayed on the lower left.
 The URL is updated with a shareable link.

 ### cmd/ctrl+shift+d
 Duplicate current line